-You can mix vegetables, fruit, herbs and flowers, including edible varieties, in a tapestry of colours and shapes.
+You can mix vegetables, fruit, herbs and flowers, including edible varieties, in a tapestry of colors and shapes.
 You can grow them in segregated rows or blocks, or as an ornamental potager, in a geometric pattern of your choice.

 Unless crops need special protection, it can be helpful to mix the plantings, as a large area of a single crop attracts pests, and the mix of different edibles and ornamentals confuses them.
 It is helpful to draw the design of your vegetable garden on paper first before marking out or planting.

-Include access pathways, and keep in mind that beds need to be a size you can reach into easily for weeding, planting and harvesting.
-Don't have long grass or dense flower borders directly next to the plot as these can harbour slugs.
+Include access garden paths, and keep in mind that beds need to be a size you can reach into easily for weeding, planting and harvesting.
+Don't have long grass or dense flower borders directly next to the plot as these can harbor slugs.
 A path makes it easier to spot and dispatch the pests.

 Make the best use of the vertical gardening ideas, too.
-Grow climbers, such as peas, beans and cucumbers up tripods and frames, along with nasturtiums to attract blackfly away from crops, and sweet peas for added colour and scent.
+Grow climbers, such as peas, beans and cucumbers up tripods and frames, along with nasturtiums to attract blackfly away from crops, and sweet peas for added color and scent.
 Include companion plants that attract beneficial insects, such as marigolds and daisies.